gliu2k/SAP-Datasphere/DataBuilder/Flow.md

 ![alt text](/DataBuilder/images/Flow_GV1.png?raw=true)
 >  [!TIP]
-> You can leverage an existing view, Graphical or SQL view, in the transformation flow as in the below screenshot.
+> You can leverage an existing view, Graphical or SQL view, in the transformation flow as shown in the below screenshot.

 ![alt text](/DataBuilder/images/Flow_GV2.png?raw=true)